 Terrible Dad jokes aside our tour operator assured us that they ran a responsible whale watching tour and the safety of the whales was paramount.
 It really is a wonderful experience getting to see these magnificent creatures where they should be, in their natural habitats.
 It was also lovely being out on the boat looking at the mountains in the background.

-The last of our 4 days in Reykjavik and we thought no trip to Iceland is complete without a visit to a geothermal spa.
+The last of our 4 days in Iceland and we thought no trip here is complete without a visit to a geothermal spa.
 I have read so many blogs about why you shouldn’t visit the Blue Lagoon.
 Why?
 Because there are much cooler, less touristy lagoons that only real travellers know about.
 We personally don’t agree.
 Ok there may be more secluded places, but visiting the Blue Lagoon was one of our trip highlights.

 It does get busy and yes it is full of tourists, but we were so relaxed, sipping wine that we didn’t care.
 We booked through a tour company and they arranged our pick up and entry fee.
 For everything you need to know about visiting the Blue Lagoon checkout this post.